FilOzone/filecoin-services-payments/SPEC.md

 > Payer account funds may be set aside for transfer but end up unused in which case they are 1) first deposited into the payer's account 2) temporarily locked up in `lockupCurrent` of the payer account 3) moved back to the available balance of the payer account

-This is the case for unused fixed lockup set aside for one time payments that are never made.
+This is the case for unused fixed lockup set aside for one time payments that are never made when a rail is finalized.
 This is also true for funds that don't end up flowing during rail settlement because rail validation fails.

+One last thing to note is that all funds that complete movement from payer to payee are potentially charged a percentage commission fee to a serviceFeeRecipient.
+This address is specified per rail.

 ### Mixing of Buckets